 - Graham crackers

 Gather the ingredients.

 If you have a fondue pot, prepare it according to the manufacturer's instructions and set it on the stand.

-If you are looking for a more intense chocolate flavor you can use bittersweet chocolate instead of semisweet.
-For the most part, Semisweet and bittersweet can be used in baking interchangeably, depending on personal preferences.
-The smart folks at Better Homes & Gardens explain the difference:
+- If you are looking for a more intense chocolate flavor, you can use bittersweet chocolate instead of semisweet.
+For the most part, semisweet and bittersweet can be used in baking interchangeably, depending on personal preferences.

-Semiweet chocolate is also at least 35 percent pure chocolate, but it has added cocoa butter and usually a bit more sugar.
-It’s the most versatile chocolate, and you’ll see it called for over and over again in all kinds of baking recipes.
+- Semisweet chocolate is also at least 35 percent pure chocolate, but it has added cocoa butter and usually a bit more sugar.
+It’s the most versatile chocolate, and you’ll see it called for in all kinds of baking recipes.
 It comes in many forms such as block, discs, squares, and chips.
 It also can be used for baking and eating.